Friday, December 26, 2008

 a little more pesto to swirl on top for a garnish

-Melt the Earth Balance or heat the olive oil in a 2 quart pot.
+Heat the olive oil in a 2 quart pot.
 Add the mushrooms and onion and stir-cook over medium-high heat until the onion is translucent, about 5 minutes.

 Stir in flour and stir-cook for 1 minute.